CRFA Flank Alopecia (Cyclical Recurrent Hair Loss on the Flanks) in Dogs

 The most important facts at a glance

-CanineCanine refers to anything related to dogs.
-The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs.
-RecurrentRecurrent refers to a disease that repeatedly returns or worsens after a temporary remission or improvement.
-Flank Alopecia (CRFA) is a condition that leads to seasonal hair loss on the flanks in dogs.
-The hair cycle is disrupted by a prolonged resting phase, which leads to hair loss.
-The exact cause is still unknown, but hormonal fluctuations, especially of melatonin levels, are suspected to play a role.
-Melatonin, which is influenced by daylight, can become unbalanced in autumn and winter, triggering the disease.
-Genetic factors also contribute to susceptibility, with certain breeds such as Boxers and Bulldogs being more commonly affected.
-Symptoms include seasonal hair loss, thin fur, and occasionally itchy, scaling skin.
+Canine Recurrent Flank Alopecia (CRFA) is a condition that causes seasonal hair loss on the flanks in dogs.
+The hair cycle is disrupted by a prolonged resting phase, leading to hair loss.
+The exact cause is still unknown, but it is suspected that hormonal fluctuations, particularly of melatonin levels, play a role.
+Melatonin, which is influenced by daylight, can become imbalanced in fall and winter, triggering the disease.
+Genetic factors also contribute to susceptibility, with certain breeds such as Boxers and Bulldogs being more frequently affected.
+Symptoms include seasonal hair loss, thin coat, and occasionally itchy, flaky skin.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is based on clinical observation and exclusion of other causes.
-Treatment is often not necessary as the condition is mostly cosmetic and the hair regrows in spring or summer.
+It is the first step in the management and treatment of patients. is based on clinical observation and the exclusion of other causes.
+Treatment is often not necessary, as the condition is usually cosmetic and the hair regrows in spring or summer.
 If desired, melatonin can be administered under veterinary supervision to normalize the hair growth cycle.
-Increasing the amount of light the dog receives in winter can also be helpful.
+Increasing the amount of light the dog receives in winter may also be helpful.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is good as the condition does not cause health problems.
-Preventive measures include increasing the amount of daylight in winter and possibly the prophylactic administration of melatonin.
+It can provide information on how a disease is expected to develop. is good, as the condition does not cause health problems.
+Preventive measures include increasing daylight exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. in winter and possibly prophylactic administration of melatonin.
 Research focuses on genetic and environmental factors as well as the development of new treatment options.

 Causes

 Genetic factors also play a role, as certain breeds such as Boxers, Bulldogs, and Airedale Terriers are more frequently affected.
 This suggests that a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. plays a role in the susceptibility to CRFA.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. plays a role in susceptibility to CRFA.

 Symptoms